box/developer.box.com/content/guides/embed/box-embed.md

 ## Cloud Game

-The cloud game is a widget created to prevent clickjacking attacks.
+The cloud game is a widget created to prevent clickjacking.
 It's shown for embedded sites that aren’t partner integrations.
 In cloud game, user must drag a cloud to the correct location before an interaction is allowed.
-It makes a clickjacking attack difficult, as the position of the cloud and its destination are randomly generated.
+It makes clickjacking difficult, as the position of the cloud and its destination are randomly generated.

 <ImageFrame border>